Online Therapy: Tips For Getting The Most From Your Sessions

 BetterHelp sessions are often scheduled in 30-45 minute blocks depending on therapists’ and clients’ preferences, availability, and needs.
 This typically applies to cognitive behavioral therapy, marriage and family therapy, and all other types of mental therapy.

-How many therapy sessions do you get with BetterHelp?
+How many therapy sessions come with BetterHelp?

 You can do four live sessions monthly (one live session a week) by phone, video, or chat.
 You may be charged an extra fee if you want to do an extra session in a week.
 In most cases, a few sessions at the beginning will focus on creating a space where you feel comfortable and feel safe.
 These sessions may involve taking a questionnaire, discussing concerns, going over treatment techniques, and ensuring the session will offer support and be beneficial for you.
 Sessions will continue as long as you want them to.